 Review: The Improbability of Love, by Hannah Rothschild, Knopf.

-Now, it’ about love and it’s about art.
+Now, it’s about love and it’s about art.
 That’s all the justification I need for having this on my wedding blog.

 I like books with paintings in.
 Every book I’ve written to date features at least one artist, (yeah, I do that sometimes too…) and some of my favourite books centre around either particular paintings or the art world.
 There’s Jilly Cooper’s Pandora, A. S. Byatt’s The Children’s Book and now, Hannah Rothschild’s The Improbability of Love.

-I left university (having studied Illustration) entirely disillusioned and determined never to pick up a pencil again.
+When I left university (having studied Illustration), I was entirely disillusioned and determined never to pick up a pencil again.
 I hated everything I had created, and had lost all sense of pride in my work.
-I could say something extremely bitter here about the quality of teaching I received, but frankly, if you choose a university based only on how close it is to your home and nothing else, you’ve only got yourself to blame.
+Now, I could say something extremely bitter here about the quality of teaching I received, but frankly, if you choose a university based only on how close it is to your home and nothing else, you’ve only got yourself to blame.

 Then, quite by chance, two events collided.
 I started to read The Improbability of Love, and I saw my old artwork from school for the first time in almost 10 years.
 I realised just how much I had lost.
 Looking through my portfolio from AS Level to the end of Uni, I saw how the pleasure had gone out of creating and how my education, rather than pulling me forward, had pushed me back to a level of such deep insecurity that I was unable to paint.
 I will say one thing for my art education – it’s taught me how to be extremely critical.